marmelab/react-admin/docs/Inputs.md

 <TextInput source="title" readOnly />
 ```

+Contrary to disabled controls, read-only controls are still focusable and are submitted with the form.

 ## `disabled`

 The `disabled` prop set to true makes the element not mutable, focusable, or even submitted with the form.